Air Transat: Early years (1986–1999)

 François Legault founded Air Transat with other business partners such as Jean-Marc Eustache, Philippe Sureau, Lina de Cesare, Yvon Lecavalier, and Pierre Ménard.
-Legault left the company in 1997 with no forewarning after a dispute with business partners, who only found out after the fact.

-Air Transat made its inaugural flight on 14 November 1987, travelling from Montreal to Acapulco.
-Six years later, Air Transat assumed defunct Nationair's maintenance base and aircraft.
-It is a wholly owned subsidiary of Transat A.T.
-Inc.
+Air Transat made its inaugural flight on 14 November 1987, from Montreal to Acapulco with a Lockheed L-1011.
+By April 1988, Air Transat expanded its operations at the Toronto Pearson International Airport, and in May 1988, it completed its very first transatlantic flight between Montréal–Mirabel Airport and Paris-Orly Airport.

+In December 1990, the fleet consisted of five L-1011 aircraft.
+In 1992, three Boeing 727-200s were added.

+In 1993, Air Transat assumed defunct Nationair's maintenance base and aircraft.

+On 13 March 1997, François Legault left his role as President and Chief Executive Officer of the Air Transat subsidiary, surprising financial markets, the industry, and its partners.
+The primary reason for his departure was a conflicting vision with his two main partners, Jean-Marc Eustache and Philippe Sureau, regarding the pace of the company's expansion.
+He sold his shares for an estimated $19 million, before entering politics.

-Expansion (2000–2018)
+Expansion (2000–2020)

+In February 2005, Air Transat relocated its activities from Montréal–Mirabel Airport and officially inaugurated its operational facilities in the Montréal–Trudeau airport zone.

 On 13 February 2009, Transat A.T. announced a five-year partnership with CanJet.
-Since 1 May 2009, Transat Tours Canada has chartered CanJet's Boeing 737 aircraft flying from Canadian cities to various destinations.
+From 1 May 2009, Transat Tours Canada chartered CanJet's Boeing 737 aircraft flying from Canadian cities to various destinations.
 This replaced an agreement with Calgary-based WestJet.

 On 13 February 2011, Air Transat Flight TS163 operated with the airline's first all-female flight crew from Cancun to Vancouver.

-The airline has won many awards, including the 2012, 2018, and 2019 Skytrax World's Best Leisure Airline Awards.
+In 2012, the airline was named World's Best Leisure Airline by Skytrax.
+The airline reclaimed the global title in 2018 and has won it nearly every year since (2019, 2021, 2023, 2024, and 2025), with the exceptions of 2020 due to the COVID-19 pandemic.
+In 2022, it was named North America's Best Leisure Airline.

-On 12 September 2013, Air Transat struck a seasonal lease deal with Air France-KLM leisure carrier Transavia France, covering the lease of up to nine Boeing 737-800s by 2019.
-The deal, which extends a 2010 winter capacity agreement, called for Transavia France to lease four 737-800s to Air Transat during winter 2014, five in 2016, six in 2017, seven in 2018, and eight in 2019.
+On 12 September 2013, Air Transat struck a seasonal lease deal with Air France–KLM leisure carrier Transavia France, covering the lease of up to nine Boeing 737-800s by 2019.
+The deal, which extended a 2010 winter capacity agreement, called for Transavia France to lease four 737-800s to Air Transat during winter 2014, five in 2016, six in 2017, seven in 2018, and eight in 2019.

 In March 2016, Air Transat's head office in Saint-Laurent, Montreal was named among the greenest head offices in North America according to Corporate Responsibility magazine.

 In May 2017, Air Transat and Flair Airlines were accused by a CBC News story of misleading customers and regulators in Canada and Mexico by marketing and selling nonstop tickets between Edmonton and Cancun.
 CBC uncovered a letter in which the airlines admitted that they would frequently divert for a technical stop to refuel.